Skip to main content

 Written by Jonathan Fulcher

-Updated over a week ago
+Updated over 7 months ago

 When Okendo sends emails on your behalf to your customers they are sent from an Okendo email domain (@okendo.io) combined with the "from name" and "reply-to" details from your Mail Settings.
 For example, if your "from name" is "T-Shirt Store" and your "reply-to" is "support@tshirtstore.com" the email will appear like this in Gmail:

-Some stores may want to go further and change this sending address to be from their own email domain rather than from the Okendo domain.
-Follow these steps to set up email sending from your own domain:
+Some stores may want to go further and change this sending address to be from their email domain rather than from the Okendo domain.
+Follow these steps to set up email sending from your domain:

 Configuring A Custom Email Sending Domain